idollyAI-official/idolly-agent-server/readme.md

 ## 🎤 What is Idolly Agent Server?

-The Idolly Agent Server empowers you to effortlessly create and manage your personalized AI Idols.
-This server transforms your creative ideas into engaging AI-driven content, enabling dynamic interactions and automated postings to build your idol's influence.
+The Idolly Agent Server create and manage your personalized AI Idols.
+This server enables dynamic interactions and automated postings to build your idol's influence.

-This repository explains the server's functionality, with a focus on how it uses technologies like LangGraph for orchestration.

 ## 🚧 How It Works

 The server operates through the following user-centered flow.
-The "Idol Brain" is the core orchestrator, largely powered by LangGraph workflows.
+The "Idol Brain" is the core orchestrator.
 ```
 User (You)
  ├── Request to Create Idol